Tangut people: Appearance

 According to William of Rubruck, who travelled to various parts of the Mongol Empire in the 13th century, the Tanguts were valiant and had big swarthy men among them, in contrast to the Uyghurs, who were "of medium size, like us".

 Origin

 The early Tanguts inhabited the steppes and mountains of southeast Qinghai and northwest Sichuan.
+Their home originally was in the highlands of western Sichuan.
+These regions correspond to the Amdo and Kham regions of the Tibetan plateau.
 At some point their leader Tuoba Chici, who was likely of mixed Xianbei and Qiang heritage, submitted to Tang China rule and was bestowed the title of Captain General of Western-Rong and the surname "Li".
 In the early 8th century, increasing pressure from the Tibetan Empire had forced the Tanguts to migrate north from their homelands in northeastern Tibet to the eastern Ordos region.
-By the time of the An Lushan Rebellion (755-763), the Tanguts were the predominant local power in what is now eastern Gansu, Ningxia, and northern Shaanxi.
+By the time of the An Lushan Rebellion (755–763), the Tanguts were the predominant local power in what is now eastern Gansu, Ningxia, and northern Shaanxi.